jawadefaj/jawadefaj.github.io/about.md

 permalink: /about/
 ---

-{% include image.html url="/images/profile.jpg" caption="A sassy caption here" width=300 align="right" %}
+{% include image.html url="/images/profile.jpg" caption="" width=300 align="right" %}

+Abdul Jawad is a graduate student at University of California Santa Cruz.
+He recently passed his PhD Qualifying exam and now is a PhD candidate.
+He started his career as a game developer while being an undergraduate student at BUET.
+He co-founded a portbliss game studio.

 <!--